project-sekai-ctf/sekai.team/data/blog/foobar-ctf-2022/death-note.md

   (     0x55555555b2a0     >> 12) ^             0            = 0x55555555b
 ```

 Because this is the first chunk being freed and go to tcache first so `<Previous chunk address>` will equal to 0.
-And we will have the address for the second chunk is `0x55555555c2e0` (don't include heap metadata):
+And we will have the address for the second chunk is `0x55555555c2e0` (don’t include heap metadata):

 ![current_chunk_ex.png](/static/images/foobar-ctf-2022/images/current_chunk_ex.png)